 Generous funding is provided by the Diane & Bruce Halle Foundation.

-The documentary on Zilia Sánchez is made possible by Beatriz Bolton and the Dosal Family Foundation.
+The artist documentary on Zilia Sánchez is made possible by Beatriz Bolton and the Dosal Family Foundation.

 In-kind support is provided by